Pat Freiermuth Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Recent Performances

-- Against the Bengals last week, Freiermuth was targeted four times and totaled 40 yards on four receptions while scoring one touchdown.
+- In last week's game against the Bengals, Freiermuth was targeted four times and racked up four catches for 40 yards and scored one touchdown.

-- Freiermuth's 13 grabs in his last three games have turned into 82 yards (27.3 ypg) and two touchdowns.
-He's been targeted 20 times.
+- Freiermuth has recorded 82 receiving yards (27.3 per game) and two touchdowns, reeling in 13 passes on 20 targets over his last three outings.

 Freiermuth's Pittsburgh Teammates